carlosp420/nymphalidae_diversification/MS.md

 ## Acknowledgments
-We are thankful to Mark Cornwall for help with the script to extend MEDUSA to include phylogenetic uncertainty, Niklas Wahlberg for commenting on the manuscript and giving us the posterior distribution of trees,Luke Harmon for commenting on the manuscript, anonymous reviewers for their comments, which greatly improved the manuscript, Jessica Slove Davidson and Niklas Janz for access to their hostplant data.
+We are thankful to Mark Cornwall for help with the script to extend MEDUSA to include phylogenetic uncertainty, Niklas Wahlberg for commenting on the manuscript and giving us the posterior distribution of trees, Luke Harmon for commenting on the manuscript and anonymous reviewers for their comments, which greatly improved the manuscript, Jessica Slove Davidson and Niklas Janz for access to their hostplant data.
 The study was supported by a Kone Foundation grant (awarded to Niklas Wahlberg), Finland (C. Peña) and the Research Council of Norway (grant no. 204308 to M. Espeland).